Posts Tagged ‘learning theory’

 Thursday, April 22nd, 2010

-In researching approaches to digital identity, I recently came across a model which i found particularly interesting.
+In researching approaches to digital identity, I recently came across a model which I found particularly interesting.
 In their schema of experiential learning, Usher, Bryant et al. (1996) describe how lifelong learning can be understood in relation to two continua (autonomy to adaptation, and application to expression) which create four specific contemporary social practices: lifestyle, confessional, vocational, and critical.

 The idea of identity formation is particularly evident in the two opposing practices of the confessional and the critical: